 The Gem Factory

 Located in waterfall country halfway between Franklin and Highlands on NC 28 and US 64.
 Complete gem service with on site gem mine.
 Expert cutting and mounting.
-We feel we can meet all our gem mine and gem shop expectations. ph.828.524.5850
+They can meet all our gem mine and gem shop expectations. ph.828.524.5850

 Ruby City Gems

-We are one of the oldest and largest gem and mineral shops in the Southeast, with over 50 years collecting and experience, and approximately 5000 sq. ft. of retail and museum space.
-We have gem-mining screens for your trip to the local mines, panning & mining materials and tools.
-If you are a rock hound, we are an authorized Graves & Lortone dealer.
-If you need guidebooks or maps, we have those too.
+They are one of the oldest and largest gem and mineral shops in the Southeast, with over 50 years collecting and experience, and approximately 5000 sq. ft. of retail and museum space.
+If you are a rock hound, they are an authorized Graves & Lortone dealer.
+If you need guidebooks or maps, they have those too.
 Come by the shop on your way to the mines for your FREE map.

 For your jewelry needs, the options are endless!
-We have a huge variety of stones that are cut and ready to be placed in the mounting of your choice, including precious diamonds, amethyst, citrine, tanzanite, sapphires, emeralds, peridot, tourmaline, aquamarine, and more!
-We have a vast collection of Gold finished jewelry.
-For spring, 2007, we are introducing 2 exclusive designers of fine sterling & gemstone jewelry for this entire region of NC, TN, GA, and SC.
-We also offer full jeweler services, so as to offer you one-stop-shopping.
-"As seen on The Travel Channel".
+There is a huge variety of stones that are cut and ready to be placed in the mounting of your choice, including precious diamonds, amethyst, citrine, tanzanite, sapphires, emeralds, peridot, tourmaline, aquamarine, and more!
+They have a vast collection of Gold finished jewelry.

 Located on HWY 441, 2 miles south of Franklin.
 Gemologist on premises, specializing in opals.
 Custom jewelry designing.
 Repairs done on premises.
 Free gemstone inspection.
 Gem stones cut & mounted.
 Gold & Silver mountings, copper jewelry, rocks, gems & minerals available.
 Lapidary equipment for sale or order.
 Fine selection of books, bookends and gifts.
 Located at 1884 Georgia Rd., ph.
 828.349.5411